 All our animals are killed locally – Lockerbie – with minimal stress and are 100% Scotch !
 Cattle are Aberdeen Angus crossed.

 “The Best beef I, and my guests, have ever tasted” Roger Windsor – International Vet

 “I’m a firm believer in hogget and Kirkwood’s is absolutely top notch” Hugh Fernley-Whittingstall – TV Chef

 “I’m coming back to Kirkwood for several reasons, but one is to buy more lamb!”
 Anonymous holidaymaker

-These are very popular as they can be ready and waiting for you when you arrive in your cottage – already defrosted and just need to be put in the microwave.
-Alternatively, they could be frozen and placed in the freezer and eaten later in the week – whichever you choose.
-All you need worry about is the accompanying vegetables.
+Our highly popular ready meals can be waiting for you when you arrive in your cottage – already defrosted and just need to be removed from the foil package and put in the microwave.
+Alternatively, they could be kept frozen eaten later in the week – whichever you choose.
+All you need to worry about is the accompanying vegetables.

 Fishing & Foraging

 If you fish in our Lochan Pond you may take some Rainbow Trout to eat please ask for details.
 Also foraging for fruits, we often have vegetables for sale and you can even pick your own mushrooms BUT take care with these – we recommend some advise before picking mushrooms – see our Mushroom School.

 If you don’t have Adobe Acrobat Reader, download it here